 How does a door seal work?

+Before learning how to replace refrigerator seals, it’s important to know how they work.
 The seal, which is made of rubber, has a thin magnetic strip embedded inside that helps the seal cling to the metal cabinet frame.
 When the refrigerator or freezer door is fully closed, the seal will prevent warm, moist air from entering the cooling compartments.
-Without a good seal, the compressor will cycle on too often, reducing the efficiency of the appliance.
+Without a good seal, the refrigerator compressor will cycle on too often, reducing the efficiency of the appliance.
 A poor seal can also cause frost build-up in the freezer, reducing the air flow between the freezer and refrigerator compartments which is necessary to keep the temperature low enough to properly preserve the food.
 Over time, the magnetism of the embedded strip can weaken or the seal may become torn.
-When this happens, you should replace the door seal with a new one to help keep your refrigerator operating efficiently.
+When this happens, you should learn how to replace a refrigerator door seal with a new one to help keep your refrigerator operating efficiently.

 - A push-in seal which has a ridge that is secured in a groove or channel around the perimeter of the door.